 GrainsMost grains (rice, bulgur wheat, barley, grits) expand upon cooking to about four times their dry volume.
 Thus, 1/4 cup (four tablespoons) of dry rice will give you about one cup cooked.
 This might be one serving, or two, depending on what else you're having, your appetite and other factors.
 Because they expand so much, it can be difficult to cook small servings of some grains.
 I've cooked as little as three tablespoons of rice or grits, but you do need a very small saucepan for this amount.

 VegetablesWhen determining portion sizes for vegetables, one thing to remember is how they can change upon cooking.
-If you cut up a couple of carrots and steam them, the cooked portion will be about the same volume as the raw portion.
+If you cut up a couple of carrots and steam them, the volume of the cooked portion will be about the same volume as the raw portion.
 But if you roast them, they'll shrink considerably because of water loss.
+You'll typically use less cabbage in a slaw than you would braised or sauteed, because the cabbage will cook down.
 With spinach, the difference is even more dramatic.
 That 10-ounce bag of spinach might be four portions if you're using it raw -- in a salad, for instance.
 But cooked, it will collapse into less than a cup - that may be two servings, or even just one.

 A Few Tips to Get Started